Staying fit and healthy is important for your child’s normal growth and development.

 - learn how to get on with others

-If you don’t have a garden or it’s not safe to go outside near your home, try to make time to visit local parks or playgrounds.
-Find places to be active in your area.
+If you do not have a garden or it’s not safe to go outside near your home, try to make time to visit local parks or playgrounds.